nn-dma/qms-pipeline-templates/README.md

 1. Fork this repo.
 2. Change the code and commit to the main of your forked repo.
-3. Edit the main yaml of your QMS flow and edit the GtHub service connection to look like this:
+3. Edit the main yaml of your QMS flow and edit the GitHub service connection to look like this:

 ![img_1](img/testing_service_connection_1.png)